arnbme/nyckelharpa/README.md

 * SMS was disabled by Hubitat, but is still defined as a destination.
 Do not use SMS

-* Iris V3 Keypad Issue: Lights remain on when device sitting on table or flat surface.<br />
+* Iris V3 Keypad Issue: Lights remain on when device is sitting upright on a table or flat surface.<br />
 Cause: Keypad's motion or proximity sensor is activated.<br />
-Solution: Move keypad to edge of table, lay flat on table, or mount on wall.
+Solution: Move keypad to edge of table, lay it flat on table or surface, or mount it on a wall.

 [:arrow_up_small: Back to top](#top)